What is Stress?

 Stress is a tricky subject for a number of reasons.
 It is pretty broad term.
 When we talk about stress we could be talking about physical, mental, emotional or environmental stress.
 Some people can withstand a huge amount of stress and seem to thrive on it.
 Whereas for other people the smallest amount of stress is barely tolerable.
 We actually need to able to withstand stress, in order to become stronger.
 Stress isn’t inherently bad, yet how our body-mind systems deal with it is critical.
 But how much is too much and how do we know?

 If we can recover from stressful incidences well, rather than staying stuck in stress, then we will suffer few ill consequences.
 However, if we fail to recover from the stress then we do have a problem.
 This failure to recover can happen if the stressful incident was very extreme, as in PTSD (post traumatic stress disorder).
-The high alert part of the brain (the amygdala) goes into overdrive and sets it’s alarm bell off in response to situations that are not inherently dangerous.
+The high alert part of the brain (the amygdala) goes into overdrive and sets it’s alarm bell off to frequently.
+In PTSD the alarm bell rings (the amydala sets off a stress response) even when situations are not inherently dangerous.
 This is an extremely exhausting and distressing state to be in.

 Recovering from prolonged stress can also be very difficult, although less obviously distressing than PTSD.
 With prolonged stress, we simply lose the ability to switch off the “fight or flight’ mode of our autonomic nervous system.
 It is like we have our foot stuck on the accelerator pedal and we can’t work the brake.
 This kind of stress builds up over time.
 It can be associated with low mood and a feeling of being stuck or trapped in a situation that we don’t want to be in.
-It is the kind of stress that occurs when we don’t give ourselves the rest and recovery we need.
+This situation raises cortisol levels.
+This is the kind of stress that occurs when we don’t give ourselves the rest and recovery we need in between bouts of hard work, long hours, juggling work and family commitments coupled with emotional stress.

 Are We Really Relaxing?

-Contrary to popular belief, drinking wine and watching TV is NOT relaxing.
+Contrary to popular belief, drinking wine and watching TV is NOT relaxing!
 Our nervous system is very stimulated by both the content and the blue light of our TV and computer screens.
-Drinking wine messes with our blood sugar levels and often disturbs a good night’s sleep.
+Drinking wine messes with our blood sugar levels and hormone levels.
+This can potentially disrupt a good night’s sleep.
 When we persist these habits, we overload the glands that make our stress hormones, our adrenals.
 This can lead to adrenal stress and this has knock on affects for our nervous and circulatory systems.
 Often we don’t realise what’s happening until we get ill.

 Symptoms of Stress

-Symptoms of stress range from heart conditions, to immune system problems to inflammatory illnesses, insomnia, IBS, chronic fatigue and burnout.
+Symptoms of stress range from heart conditions, to immune system problems to inflammatory illnesses, insomnia, IBS, chronic fatigue, chronic pain and burnout.
 Thankfully nowadays, we have an incredibly important biomarker for measuring how well we recover from stressful incidents of all kinds.
 We can use it to track our stress to make sure we keep it within manageable levels.

 HRV – The Biomarker for Stress

 Heart Rate Variability, or HRV is a measurement which can determine whether or not elite athletes are at their peak performance for important events.
 Nowadays, top companies are utilising this technology to find out more about how their employees are affected by stress.
 Utilised ethically, such monitoring is a fantastic step in the right direction.
-You can for very little investment can measure your own HRV by getting a heart rate monitor and using it with this app.
+You can, for very little investment, measure your own HRV by getting a heart rate monitor and using it with this app.

 HRV and the Nervous System